SQReder/semver-features/packages/semver-features-json/README.md

 Returns the Zod schema used for validation.

+### `validateFeatureConfig(config)`

+Validates a feature configuration object against the schema.

+**Parameters**:
+- `config`: The configuration object to validate

+**Returns**: A validation result with success status and any errors

 ## Integration with semver-features

 This package extends the functionality of semver-features, so all methods and properties from the base library are available.
-See the [semver-features documentation](https://github.com/SQReder/semver-features) for more details.
+See the [semver-features documentation](https://github.com/SQReder/semver-features) for more details on the core functionality.

 ## License